rticulate/import/README.md

 pak::pak("rticulate/import@dev")
 ```

-Documentation for the development version is available on:
+Documentation for the `dev` branch is available on:

 - <https://rticulate.github.io/import/dev/>